You have no items in your wishlist.

-Using alternative surfboard shapes to keep things freshCalling them alternative surfboards these days almost doesn’t apply.
+Alternative surfboard shapes are becoming more and more common these days.
+Well, calling them alternative surfboards these days almost doesn’t apply.
 What was once alternative has now become more or less the norm across all levels.

-In today’s surfing world, more people are open to surfing alternative craft simply because they are realizing that for 80% of the days we can surf, a standard shortboard can not be used to it’s full potential, and alternative designs prove to be so much damn fun.
+In today’s surfing world, more people are open to surfing alternative craft or a Fun Board, simply because they are realizing that for 80% of the days we can surf, a standard shortboard can not be used to it’s full potential, and alternative designs prove to be so much damn fun!

 We are talking about Fish’s, mid lengths, Mini Simmons, Asymmetrical boards, Finless boards, Hybrid shapes, and various combinations of all of the above.